3D-Wizards-Inc/3D-Wizards-Inc.github.io/index.md

 ![](customM1.png)

 Customers are also able to put in their own custom order by first choosing a product, then specifying the colors, size, and quantity of their order.
-Submitting an order adds and entry to the prisma database, which will be able to be viewed in an eventual "cart" implementation.
+Submitting an order adds and entry to the prisma database, which is able to be viewed in the cart page.

 ### About Us Page